greenrazer/TDAGGER/docs/ARCHITECTURE.md

   - add, multiply
 - sign

-#### Core Tensor Op Philosophy
+#### Deinop Philosophy

-The nice thing about all these ops is that they all have inverses or pseudo inverses
+The nice thing about all these ops is that they are mostly reversible.
 - reversible
   - permute <-> permute
     - 0 1 2 3 -permute(2 3 0 1)-> 2 3 0 1